JuicetinB/Clean-Song-AI/README.md

 [PyTorch](https://pytorch.org/get-started/locally/)
 You may want to build [from source](https://github.com/pytorch/pytorch#from-source) if on the latest release of CUDA.

-Example install for CUDA version 12.1 on Windows
+Example install for CUDA version 12.1 on Windows:
 [CUDA 12.1 download](https://developer.nvidia.com/cuda-12-1-0-download-archive)
 ```
 pip uninstall torch torchvision torchaudio